YunoHost-Apps/mattermost_ynh/README.md

 ## Configuration

 * How to configure this app: From an admin panel, a plain file with SSH.
-* How to change from edition version to another (Team<->Enterprise) : Modify the `settings.yml` in the apps directory `/etc/yunohost/apps/mattermost_instance/settings.yml` and replace the version to wich you whant : Team or Enterprise.
-Update your apps and verify the *About* on your mattermost
+* How to change from edition version to another (Team<->Enterprise): Modify the `settings.yml` in the apps directory `/etc/yunohost/apps/mattermost_instance/settings.yml` and replace the version to wich you whant: Team or Enterprise.
+Update your apps and verify the *About* on your Mattermost

 ## YunoHost specific features